-The Ministry will continually adapt and improve the suitability, adequacy and effectiveness of the risk management framework and how the risk management process is integrated.
+The Ministry will continually adapt and improve the suitability, adequacy, and effectiveness of the risk management framework and the integration of the risk management process.
 As relevant gaps or improvement opportunities are identified, the Ministry will develop plans and tasks and assign them to those accountable for implementation.
 Once implemented, these improvements should contribute to the enhancement of risk management.